Academic Policies and Regulations

 All faculty and students are urged to review and understand the University’s Academic Policies and Regulations.
 This section is intended as a convenient reference for faculty, staff and students.
 It also serves as a description of the student’s academic rights and responsibilities and as a guarantee of equitable treatment for all students.
 Some sections may reference other sections of the catalog, when necessary.
 Each section also concludes with the name of the official or office to contact with questions.

-Academic advising represents a shared relationship between the student and his/her academic advisor and a process of continuous improvement, clarification and evaluation with the aim of assisting the student in achieving his/her goals.
+Academic advising represents a shared relationship between the student and his/her academic or professional advisor and a process of continuous improvement, clarification and evaluation with the aim of assisting the student in achieving his/her goals.
 Each academic department has established its own system for facilitating advising processes as well as a representative academic program.
-In addition to following the representative program, students are encouraged to communicate regularly with an academic advisor to discuss academic matters, to determine progress toward degree completion, and to ensure that prerequisites have been satisfied and other departmental requirements have been met.
+In addition to following the representative program, students are encouraged to communicate regularly with an advisor to discuss academic matters, to determine progress toward degree completion, and to ensure that prerequisites have been satisfied and other departmental requirements have been met.

 Questions: Contact the degree/program department